 These two took a hike in the mountains in order to get the first glimpse of the sun:

-It’s not hard to imagine just how welcome a sighting like this is, after so many weeks of polar nights:
+It’s not hard to imagine just how welcome a sighting like this is, after so many weeks of polar night:

-* The newspaper Nordlys went hunting for the sun, and made this beautiful photo series.
+The newspaper Nordlys went hunting for the sun and made a beautiful photo series (text in Norwegian only).

 The psychology researcher Kari Leibowitz spent a year in Tromsø.
 She wrote an interesting piece in The Atlantic on the lights of the north and why the rates of seasonal depression are remarkably low.